learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ```

 If you do not see this message, an error may have occurred during installation.
-In this case, follow the step-by-step guide below for manually installing the
+In this case, follow the [step-by-step guide below](#step-by-step-instructions-for-manual-installation)
-necessary tools.
+to manually install the necessary tools.

 > **Note:** If you are using a mac that is not on Catalina, you will need to
-> restart terminal to beging using Zsh instead of Bash.
+> restart terminal to begin using Zsh instead of Bash.

 ### Step 2 - Configure Git